-C-ID CDEV 110 Recommended Preparation: ENGL105
+General Education Area E1 C-ID CDEV 110

+Recommended Preparation: ENGL105 or equivalent assessment placement.
+51 hours lecture

 This course addresses early childhood education competencies related to the role of the family in the care and education of the child, and the role of community in providing services to children and their families.
 Key concepts include acknowledgement that children develop in the context of their families and communities and that building relationships with families in an integral part of competent and professional early childhood practice.
 This course has been approved for online and correspondence delivery.